ygryadit/ygryadit.github.io/index.md

 				</p>

 				<p>
-				Yulia’s work has been published in prestigious graphics and vision journals and conferences:
-				ACM Transactions on Graphics (x3),  Computer Graphics Forum (CGF) (x2), IEEE Transactions on Circuits and Systems for Video Technology (x1), IEEE Transactions on Image Processing (TIP) (x2), ACM SIGGRAPH (x1), IEEE ECCV (x1),  IEEE 3DV (x5), and the  Conference  on  Vision,  Modeling  and Visualization (x1).
+					Yulia’s work has been published in top graphics and vision journals and conferences: including multiple publications in ACM Transactions on Graphics, Computer Graphics Forum (CGF), IEEE Transactions on Image Processing (TIP), ACM SIGGRAPH, ECCV and IEEE 3DV.
-				She also co-authored a patent, based on her CGF publication.
+					She also co-authored an international patent, based on her CGF publication.
 				</p>
 				<p>
 					She frequently serves as a reviewer, program committee member, area chair and organizer in a large range of journals and conferences.